miajoubert/petsy/README.md

     ```npm install```

-4. Create a .env file based on the .env.example given (An AWS S3 account is required for adding/editing user profile pictures!)
+4. Create a .env file based on the .env.example given

 5. Create a user in psql based on your .env DATABASE_URL app_name

     ```psql -c "CREATE USER <username> PASSWORD '<password>' CREATEDB"```

-6. Create a databse in psql based on your.env DATABASE_URL app_db_name
+6. Create a database in psql based on your.env DATABASE_URL app_db_name

 7. Start your shell, migrate your database, seed your database, and run the flask app